 Participants in the 2018 Newport Bermuda Race can make their lives and those of Bermuda Department of Border Control officials easier by reading and following the following customs and immigration instructions:

 Before Departing Newport – Pre-clear into Bermuda

 Each individual crew member must apply in person with:

-- Passport in hand (and return flight confirmation if applicable – see below)
+- Passport (and return flight confirmation if applicable – see below)

 - All US, Canadian, UK and Western Europe passports must be machine readable and all passports must be valid for at least 45 days after the traveler’s expected date of departure from Bermuda.

 - Married persons travelling using their married name but whose identification is in their birth name must also present their marriage certificate or a certified copy thereof.

 - Landed immigrants in the USA or Canada must also present their landed Immigration Status card (the “green card” in the US).